 - Step 1: The leaseholder finds a Re-lessor (a student who is interested in taking over your lease).
 It is the Leaseholder’s exclusive responsibility to find a Re-lessor.
 The Leaseholder can request the Leasing Interest list from their leasing office to contact students who have indicated interest.
-They may also post their space at no charge on the OCH Database.
+They may also post their space at no charge on the OCH Database using their UMD login.

-- The Re-lessor must complete a South Campus Commons/Courtyards Leasing Application for the leasing term for which they will be leasing.
+- Step 2: The Re-lessor must complete a South Campus Commons/Courtyards Leasing Application for the leasing term for which they will be leasing.
 The Commons/Courtyards leasing application is found in the Housing Portal

 - Step 3: The Leaseholder and Re-lessor must each submit a Lease Transfer Form in StarRez.
 After the Re-lessor is approved, the Leaseholder will receive an email from the Leasing Office with instructions to complete the process.